inbo/inbo-pyutils/gis/split_shapefile_by_attributes/README.md

 ### Starting the GUI

-Currently, the GUI-version can be started by starting the python script from the command line as follows:
+The GUI application can be started from the command line as follows:

 ```
 python split_shapefile_by_attributes.py
 ```

-The interface dialogs will appear to ask for the required inputs:
+This will bring up the following GUI elements, in order:

-* The shapefile to use for the split
+1. A window to select the shapefile you want to split
-* The folder to save the resulting set of shapefiles
+2. A window to select a directory to which the resulting shapefiles should be saved to
-* A menu to select the field name on which the split is based
+3. A menu to select the attribute name on which you want to split the shapefile

-Click `Start splitting`...
+Click `Start splitting` to execute the split.

 ### Python function